PowerfulEnd9215/learning/README.md

-# Medical Tourism Website
+# Dummy project for Learning -- Medical Tourism Website

-This project is a medical tourism website that allows users to securely log in, choose from various medical specialties and super-specialties, create appointments, and process payments for attended appointments.
+This dummy project for learning is supposed to be a medical tourism website that allows users to securely log in, choose from various medical specialties and super-specialties, create appointments, and process payments for attended appointments.
 The application is built using Node.js and follows OWASP guidelines for security.

 ## Features